 Chapter Торіс Hours 1 Introduction to biochemistry: Scope of biochemistry in 2 pharmacy; Cell and its biochemical organization.
-2 Carbohydrates Definition, classification with examples, chemical properties Monosaccharides - Structure of glucose, fructose, and galactose Disaccharides - structure of maltose, lactose, and sucrose Polysaccharides - chemical nature of starch and glycogen Qualitative tests and biological role of carbohydrates 5
+2 Carbohydrates 5 Definition, classification with examples, chemical properties Monosaccharides - Structure of glucose, fructose, and galactose Disaccharides - structure of maltose, lactose, and sucrose Polysaccharides - chemical nature of starch and glycogen Qualitative tests and biological role of carbohydrates

 3 Proteins 5

-Definition, classification of proteins based on
+- Definition, classification of proteins based on -

 composition and solubility with examples

-Definition, classification of amino acids based on
+Definition, classification of amino acids based on abamical nature and nutritional requirements with

-chemical nature and nutritional requirements with
+chemical nature and nutritional requirements with examples

-examples

 Structure of proteins (four levels of organization of protein structure)

 Qualitative tests and biological role of proteins and

 amino acids

 Diseases related to malnutrition of proteins.

 4 Lipids 5

-Definition, classification with examples
+- Definition, classification with examples •

-• Structure and properties of triglycerides (oils and fats)
+Structure and properties of triglycerides (oils and fats)

 Fatty acid classification - Based on

 chemical and nutritional requirements with

 examples

 Structure and functions of cholesterol in the body

 Lipoproteins - types, composition and functions in the

 body

-Qualitative tests and functions of lipids -
+Qualitative tests and functions of lipids

 5 Nucleic acids 4

-Definition, purine and pyrimidine bases Components of nucleosides and nucleotides with
+Definition, purine and pyrimidine bases

+Components of nucleosides and nucleotides with

 examples

 Structure of DNA (Watson and Crick model), RNA and

 their functions

 6 Enzymes 5

 Definition, properties and IUB and MB classification

 Factors affecting enzyme activity

 Mechanism of action of enzymes, Enzyme inhibitors

 Therapeutic and pharmaceutical importance of

-enzymes

-7 Vitamins 6
+7 enzymes Vitamins 6

-Definition and classification with examples
+1 Definition and classification with examples O

-Sources, chemical nature, functions, coenzyme form,
+Deminion and classification with examples Sources, chemical nature, functions, coenzyme form,

-recommended dietary requirements, deficiency diseases of fat-and water-soluble vitamins
+recommended dietary requirements, deficiency

+diseases of fat-and water-soluble vitamins

 8 Metabolism (Study of cycle/pathways without chemical 20

-0 structures) 20
+Ť structures)

+,

 Metabolism of Carbohydrates: Glycolysis, TCA cycle

 level.
 Diseases related to abnormal metabolism of Carbohydrates Metabolism of lipids: Lipolysis, β-oxidation of Fatty acid (Palmitic acid) ketogenesis and ketolysis.
 Diseases related to abnormal metabolism of lipids such as Ketoacidosis, Fatty liver, Hypercholesterolemia Metabolism of Amino acids (Proteins): General reactions of amino acids and its significance- Transamination, deamination, Urea cycle and decarboxylation.
 Diseases related to abnormal metabolism of amino acids, Disorders of ammonia metabolism, phenylketonuria, alkaptonuria and Jaundice.
-Biological oxidation: Electron transport chain and Oxidative phosphorylation 9 Minerals: Types, Functions, Deficiency diseases, recommended dietary requirements Image: State of the state 05 10 Water and Electrolytes Distribution, functions of water in the body Water turnover and balance Electrolyte composition of the body fluids, Dietary intake of electrolyte and Electrolyte balance Dehydration, causes of dehydration and oral rehydration therapy 05 11 Introduction to Biotechnology 01 12 Organ function tests Functions of kidney and routinely performed tests to assess the functions of kidney and their clinical significances Functions of liver and routinely performed tests to assess the functions of liver and their clinical significances Lipid profile tests and its clinical significances 06 13 Introduction to Pathology of Blood and Urine Lymphocytes and Platelets, their role in health and disease Erythrocytes - Abnormal cells and their significance Normal and Abnormal constituents of Urine and their significance 06
+Biological oxidation: Electron transport chain and Oxidative phosphorylation 9 Minerals: Types, Functions, Deficiency diseases, 05 recommended dietary requirements 10 Water and Electrolytes 05 Distribution, functions of water in the body Water turnover and balance Electrolyte composition of the body fluids, Dietary intake of electrolyte and Electrolyte balance Dehydration, causes of dehydration and oral rehydration therapy 11 Introduction to Biotechnology 01 12 Organ function tests 06 • Functions of kidney and routinely performed tests to assess the functions of kidney and their clinical significances Functions of liver and routinely performed tests to assess the functions of liver and their clinical significances Lipid profile tests and its clinical significances Introduction to Pathology of Blood and Urine 06 13 introduction to ratiology of Blood and Office ••• 13 Lymphocytes and Platelets, their role in health and 13 13 Lymphocytes and Platelets, their role in health and 13 Lymphocytes and Platelets, their role in health and disease